 Good music production is built on simple, solid foundations, not necessarily costly equipment.
 Produce your songs like you’d build a house; laying down tracks one at a time from the ground up.

 Resist the urge to rush.
 Plan the steps you’ll take to record and refine tracks one by one before audio mixing.
 Don’t add fiddly bits and effects on the fly, as you risk overcomplicating things and getting lost in a cacophony of noise.

 Tip 2.
 Make your recordings as clean as possible

 Music production isn’t about fixing recordings in the mix.
-Muddy, noisy, or distorted tracks can be challenging to correct, if not impossible, so do everything within your power to make recordings as clean as possible.
+Muddy, noisy, or distorted tracks can be challenging to correct, if not impossible, do everything within your power to make recordings as clean as possible by using the best microphone for vocals and instruments.
 Worry about effects and nuances later, which you can easily add if you have a clean track to start with.

 Prevent unwanted noise

 You’re on your umpteenth attempt at recording a track and finally getting through it without your voice faltering or your fingers fumbling.
 You know you’ve got it down this time… Then your phone rings.

 Turning off your phone is an obvious but easily forgotten precaution.
 Also, tell others in the house not to disturb you and make sure machinery such as fans and air conditioners aren’t polluting your recordings with background noise.

 Create a studio environment where outside sounds are kept out and the sounds in the room are absorbed by soundproofing.
 Professional studios use acoustic foam to absorb sound and prevent it from bouncing around the room.
 Curtains, carpets, furniture, pillows and even cardboard are all cheap alternatives to acoustic foam for your home studio.